richardr1126/k8s-agents-service/README.md

 4. Open your browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

-## Projects built with or inspired by agent-service-toolkit
+## Projects built with or inspired by the original agent-service-toolkit

-The following are a few of the public projects that drew code or inspiration from this repo.
+The following are projects that drew code or inspiration from [JoshuaC215's original agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit):

+- **[k8s-agents-service](https://github.com/richardr1126/k8s-agents-service)** (This repo) - Production Kubernetes deployment with Helm charts and YugabyteDB integration
-- **[PolyRAG](https://github.com/QuentinFuxa/PolyRAG)** - Extends agent-service-toolkit with RAG capabilities over both PostgreSQL databases and PDF documents.
+- **[PolyRAG](https://github.com/QuentinFuxa/PolyRAG)** - Extends agent-service-toolkit with RAG capabilities over both PostgreSQL databases and PDF documents
 - **[alexrisch/agent-web-kit](https://github.com/alexrisch/agent-web-kit)** - A Next.JS frontend for agent-service-toolkit
-- **[raushan-in/dapa](https://github.com/raushan-in/dapa)** - Digital Arrest Protection App (DAPA) enables users to report financial scams and frauds efficiently via a user-friendly platform.
+- **[raushan-in/dapa](https://github.com/raushan-in/dapa)** - Digital Arrest Protection App (DAPA) enables users to report financial scams and frauds efficiently via a user-friendly platform

-**Please create a pull request editing the README or open a discussion with any new ones to be added!** Would love to include more projects.
+If you've built something using this template, please create a pull request or open a discussion to be added to the list!

 ## Contributing